iOS17/sideloadly/README.md

 - URI Scheme to easily download and sideload an IPA directly from the web
 - Installation logs for easier troubleshooting
 - Device System Logs viewer for troubleshooting general device or app installation issues
-- Ability to hide sensitive information to make it easier to take screenshots, record tutorial videos or share your logs for troubleshooting
+- Ability to hide sensitive information to make it easier to take screenshots, record tutorial videos, or share your logs for troubleshooting
 - Ability to inject multiple .dylib, .deb, .framework & .bundle to your IPA.
 Including Cydia Substrate & Substitute framework support for Non-Jailbroken!
 - Light/Dark mode for macOS
-- More features to be added based on community suggestion
+- More features to be added based on community suggestions

 > Read More
 >  [i4Tools iDevice Storage management tool](https://github.com/iOS17/i4Tools)

 Fixes: Fix addresses issues from v0.55.0.
+ Faster IPA processing, signing, and uploading: We’ve made speed improvements to make the sideloading process faster than ever!
+- App ID tracking: Sideloadly will now display the number of available (weekly) App IDs remaining for each Apple ID.
+- Progress indicators: Signing, uploading, and installing progress will now be shown in percentages.
+- Automatic retries: Sideloadly will automatically retry up to four times on failed attempts, then prompt the user to continue if the issue persists.
+- App refresh display: Now, you can see which app was refreshed on which device.
+- Resolved an issue where certain IPAs failed to install due to multiple PlugIns and Extensions.
+- Fixed the recurring LOCKDOWN_E_MUX error that appeared if an IPA took too long to process.
+- Corrected a verification code pop-up issue.
+- Fixed a crash issue on older versions of macOS (requires reinstalling Sideloadly to resolve).
+- Improved installation logs for greater clarity.
+- Various other bug fixes and improvements.